mozilla/datazilla/README.md

 ####Javascript

 #####Class Structures
 The javascript that implements the user interface is constructed using a page/component/collection pattern thingy... whatever that means.
-This pattern was found to be very useful in separating out the required functionality, below is a brief definition of what that means in the data view UI architecture.
+Seriously though, the pattern was found to be very useful in separating out the required functionality.
+A description of how it all works is provided below.
+The goal was to isolate the parts of a data view that are unique and provide a straight forward way for a developer to modify the content displayed for a data view and also provide any unique controls for it without having to deal with any of the core data view code in [DataViewComponent.js](https://github.com/jeads/datazilla/blob/master/webapp/media/js/data_views/DataViewComponent.js) or [DataViewCollection.js](https://github.com/jeads/datazilla/blob/master/webapp/media/js/data_views/DataViewCollection.js).
+The two modules that are relevant for extending the javascript with a new visualization or control for a data view are:

 ######Page
 Manages the DOM ready event, implements any top level initialization that's required for the page.
 An instance of the page class is the only global variable that other components can access, if they're playing nice.
 The page class instance is responsible for instantiating components and storing them in attributes.
 The page class also holds any data structures that need to be globally accessible to component classes.